4paradigm/OpenMLDB/docs/en/conf.md

 --gc_pool_size=2

 # send file conf
-# Maximum number of retries to send a file
+# The Maximum number of retry attempts to send a file
 #--send_file_max_try=3
 # block size when sending files
 #--stream_block_size=1048576
 # Bandwidth limit when sending files, the default is 20M/s
 --stream_bandwidth_limit=20971520
-# Maximum number of retries for rpc requests
+# The maximum number of retry attempts for rpc requests
 #--request_max_retry=3
 # rpc timeout, in milliseconds
 #--request_timeout_ms=5000